codedx/codedx-kubernetes/setup/core/docs/config/backup-restore.md

 # Code Dx Kubernetes Backup & Restore Procedure

-This document describes how to configure backups so that you can return Code Dx to a previous state when necessary.
+Here are the steps to configure a Code Dx backup and test a restore so that you can return Code Dx to a previous state when necessary.

 ## Approach